shawnzyp/CCCCG/README.md

 * `/history/{uid}/{characterId}/conflict/{ts}`: conflict backups before sync overwrites
 * `/claimTokens/{token}`: `{ sourceUid, characterId, targetUid, expiresAt, consumedAt }`

+Authentication is username and password only.
+The app does not support email-based account recovery.
+Account recovery is handled by logging in and migrating or claiming characters from cloud or legacy sources.

 The app requires a Firebase Realtime Database for real-time updates.
 To configure the database: